Sustainable Product Design and the Circular Economy

 Sustainable product design is a group effort

 For sustainable design to be successful, involving stakeholders across the value chain is crucial.
 Suppliers will need to use sustainable or cradle to cradle materials.
 Customers will need to follow the product’s recommended use criteria.
 This might include returning the product to the manufacturer during the end of use phase.
 This means manufacturers need to create a return system for customers.
-Designing sustainable products includes accounting for the return of the product early in the process, becoming part of the product’s digital thread.
+Sustainable product design includes accounting for the return of the product early in the process, becoming part of the product’s digital thread.

 Process tracking and the digital thread

-A sustainable circular economy only comes into being when all the players are networked with one another.
-This requires that information exists on the product lifecycle from cradle to grave.
-As the digital thread is created, it tracks changes in product configuration, operating and performance data, including IoT technologies.
-Data is collected as early as the extraction of raw materials and ends when the product lifecycle is complete, including information on how it will be recycled, reprocessed or disposed of.
+A synergy between sustainable product design and the circular economy results from all the players being networked with one another starting at the earliest phases of product design.
+This requires that information exists on the product lifecycle from cradle to grave, including measurable characteristics of a sustainable product.
+As the digital thread is created, it tracks changes in product configuration, operating, and performance data, including IoT technologies.
+Data is collected as early as the extraction of raw materials and ends when the product lifecycle is complete, including information on how it will be recycled, reprocessed, or disposed of.

-The role of the digital twin and digital thread in sustainable design
+The role of the digital twin and digital thread in sustainable product design

 The abundance of data provided in designing, manufacturing, and disposing of sustainable products cannot be managed with conventional systems.
-To take advantage of the circular economy, companies need to use two important tools, the digital twin and digital thread.
+To take advantage of the sustainable product design and the circular economy, companies need to use two important tools: the digital twin and digital thread.
 A digital twin is an exact representation of a product after it is manufactured, updated as it changes and connected to relevant data via a digital thread.

-The Aras PLM platform supports the circular economy by:
+The Aras Platform supports sustainable product design and the circular economy by:

 • Making sure that data is linked together to reflect the product’s end-to-end information, including data collected from materials databases and CAD software.